 What Dissolves Coffee Grounds?

 Alkaline solutions can effectively dissolve coffee grounds.
 These work by breaking the oily bonds between the coffee grounds, so you can easily flush out the fine particles from your coffee machine or your sink’s drainage system.
 You can also use baking soda for dispersing coffee grounds since it is an alkaline substance.

 There are other strong caustic drain cleaners that can dissolve coffee grounds.
 However, these products can also damage other materials they come in contact with, such as the parts of the coffee maker or lining of the drain pipe.
 Keep reading to discover the correct methods for dissolving coffee grounds.

 Why Is It Difficult to Dissolve Coffee Grounds?

 Once you are done brewing coffee, it is important to discard the used coffee grounds properly to save yourself some hassle.
-As we mentioned above, dumping the coffee grounds in the sink can lead to the blockage of the drain pipe or garbage disposal.
+As I mentioned above, dumping the coffee grounds in the sink can lead to the blockage of the drain pipe or garbage disposal.

 You can flush out the occasional and accidental coffee grounds from the drain pipe.
 However, if your coffee grounds frequently end up in the sink, it can cause a build-up.
 This is because the coffee grounds stick to the lining of the pipe, accumulating together to form a clump.